Sexual harassment: In the workplace in the United States

+Most sexual harassment at work takes the form of gender harassment.
+A far smaller number of harassment victims report experiencing sexual coercion at work: this was about 4% of women surveyed across factory settings and academia in 1997.
+Workplace sexual harassment is frequently repeated, with less than a third of victims describing harassment as a one-time occurrence, and many stating it had lasted for weeks to months.
+Whether sexual harassment incidents include physical harassment usually depends on industry: around 50% of sexual harassment complaints by blue-collar workers included a physical component, compared to 32% of complaints by managers.
+A study of harassment legal cases in 1986-1995 found that more than half of their instances of workplace harassment happened entirely outside of the normal workplace, with a third including letters, phone calls, or visits to the victim's house.

 In 1991, Anita Hill witnessed and testified to the Senate Judiciary Committee against Supreme Court of the United States nominee Clarence Thomas, citing sexual harassment.
 Hill said on October 11, 1991, in televised hearings that Thomas had sexually harassed her while he was her supervisor at the Department of Education and the EEOC.
 According to Hill, Thomas asked her out socially many times during her two years of employment as his assistant, and after she declined his requests, he used work situations to discuss sexual subjects and push advances.
 Since Hill testified in 1991, the term sexual harassment became known outside academic and legal circles, and the number of cases reported in the United States and Canada increased markedly, climbing steadily since.
+Sexual harassment is discussed a lot in modern society.
+People are becoming more and more concerned about the laws of sexual harassment therein.
+Many school groups are focusing on this matter.

-In 1994, Paula Jones, a civil servant and former Arkansas state employee, sued U.S. President Bill Clinton for sexual harassment.
-In the initial lawsuit, Jones cited Clinton for sexual harassment at the Excelsior Hotel in Little Rock, Arkansas, on May 8, 1991.
-Following a series of civil suits and appeals through the U.S. District Court and the U.S. Court of Appeals from May 1994 to January 1996, Jones v.
-Clinton eventually reached the United States Supreme Court on May 27, 1997.
-The case was later settled by a federal appeals court on November 13, 1998.
-Jones continues to maintain that Clinton sexually harassed her.
-Clinton continues to deny it.
+In 1994, Paula Jones, a civil servant and former Arkansas state employee, sued President Bill Clinton for sexual harassment.
+In the initial lawsuit, Jones cited Clinton for sexual harassment at a hotel in 1991.
+Following a series of civil suits and appeals the case was settled in 1998.
+President Clinton reached an out-of-court settlement with Jones, agreeing to pay her $850,000 but acknowledging no wrongdoing.

 Sexual bribery

-A sexual bribe is the solicitation of sex, any sexual activity or other sex-linked behaviour for a promise of elevation in work status or pay.
+A sexual bribe is the solicitation of sex, any sexual activity or other sex-linked behavior for a promise of elevation in work status or pay.
 It is in an employment setting in which a sexual relationship with an employer or superior is made an explicit or implied condition for obtaining/retaining employment or its benefits.
 A sexual bribe may be either overt or subtle but falls under the type of quid pro quo sexual harassment.